UK Government plan for daily TV press briefings scrapped

 The UK government has ditched plans for greater openness with televised daily press briefings.

-The move comes despite recruiting former BBC and ITV broadcaster Allegra Stratton to front the West Wing-style briefings.
+The move comes despite recruiting former BBC and ITV broadcaster Allegra Stratton (pictured) to front the West Wing-style briefings.
 She will now instead be the spokesperson for the United Nations Cop24 climate change summit in Glasgow in November.

 Timeline